 Things change right when you stop doing them for others and began to do them for yourself.

 It’s not until you start to compete with yourself that you start to get ahead.

 Find 3 things you can gain from doing your task or project.

-I don’t mean things like more business, social status or a new home.
-I mean personal things such as project management skills, deeper knowledge about a particular topic, public speaking experience, etc. Whatever you can develop from the task that will allow you to grow from it.
+I don’t mean things like more business, social status, or a new home.
+I mean personal things such as project management skills, deeper knowledge about a particular topic, public speaking experience, etc. Whatever you can develop from the task will allow you to grow from it.